 Planning for Change

-Implementing a CMMS system is a major change for the maintenance department as well as other departments associated with the maintenance function.
+Implementing CMMS software is a major change for the maintenance department as well as other departments associated with the maintenance function.
 Getting staff on all levels to accept CMMS means taking time to discover the advantages and how it can assist them in their job performance, sometimes requiring a new way of thinking.
 Change in the work environment and adapting to change takes time and may cause uncertainty among some of the staff.

 When members of the various departments cooperate and participate in the planning phase, the transition can be seamless.
 All those being affected by the implementation of CMMS need to understand how this software can have a positive effect for their team and the future of the organization.

 Creation of a project plan that involves all stakeholders, both departments and staff, is the single most important step in ensuring the success of the new CMMS system.
 Part of the CMMS project planning phase is to determine who will be part of the CMMS team and the role that will play both in the implementation and ongoing usage of the system.
 The first step is to appoint a project manager who will lead the creation of the project plan and implementation of the plan, making sure that milestone objectives are achieved, a building block to creation of the ideal CMMS team.